What is a differential pressure gauge transmitter and how does it work?

-Before we discuss the differential pressure gauge transmitter, you need to know the differential pressure transmitter (DP).
-If you don’t know and want to learn just enough to hop back into this post, we have a #WishIKnew on it!
-You can check it out here.
+Before we discuss the differential pressure gauge transmitter, you need to know the differential pressure (DP) transmitter.
+If you don’t know and want to learn just enough to hop back into this post, we have an article on it here.

 Gauge pressure is the difference between absolute pressure and atmospheric pressure.
 You can learn more about the different types of pressure in this other post here.

 A DP transmitter has two pressure chambers divided by a diaphragm.
 The transmitter reads the difference in pressure between these chambers.